The weird, lackluster, non-competitive Eastern Conference. All these adjectives are or have been used to describe the East of the NBA.

 They also added a top C in Nikola Vucevic and make this a complete roster.
 Add hustlers from the bench like Ryan Arcidiacano, Alex Caruso, and Coby White, who should develop further, and the Bulls are a problem.

 Washington Wizards – Washington has pretty much a brand-new roster.
 A deeper squad will ensure a competitive season for the Wizards.
 Led by all-world SG Bradley Beal, new faces like Spencer Dinwiddie, Kentavious Caldwell Pope, Montrezl Harrell, and Aaron Holiday will have a leader to rely on.
 Then, they can do their part effectively.

 Indiana Pacers – Indiana is falling off a bit of their usual position, but the thin roster is a big worry.
 Even though they have five starting talents, the rotation is not ideal.
 PF Domantas Sabonis is dominant, and new HC Rick Carlisle may make some improvements, but it’s not enough.

 Charlotte Hornets – Charlotte might be a problematic team since they gathered good, decent pieces.
 They have second-year LaMelo Ball with his magical passing and a scorer with plenty of upside like Gordon Hayward.

 Their roster has young talent and could be troublesome for the rest of the league on any given night.

 Cleveland Cavaliers – The Cavs filled their roster with big men for some reason, and are thin on every other side of the ball.
-They brought PG Ricky Rubio to mentor younglings like the guards Darius Garland and Collin Sexton, but Lord is this team unbalanced.
+They brought PG Ricky Rubio to mentor younglings like the guards Darius Garland and Collin Sexton, but man this team is unbalanced.

 Toronto Raptors – The Raptors have talents like PF Pascal Siakam or SG Fred VanVleet, but losing their captain Kyle Lowry is a massive hit for a team who is still enduring the NBA Finals hangover.